UserLearningServices-C3S/regionalreanalysis-UERRA/README.md

 The folder ["mars_retrieve_total"](mars_retrieve_total/) contains python scripts for retrieving all datasets from the Copernicus Climate Change Service regional reanalysis for Europe reanalysis via the ECMWF MARS system.<br />
 The scripts are provided as a complete base showing all available data.
 Please note that this means a lot of data.
 Modify the time, parameters, levels etc. to match your specific needs.

+## CDS retrieval and plotting example
+The folder ["retrieve_and_plot_example"](retrieve_and_plot_example/) contains 2 scripts.
+One to retrieve some data from Copernicus Climate Change Service regional reanalysis for Europe via the CDS API.
+The other script plots the data on a map and optionally creates an animation of the resulting images.

 ## Create forcing data for NEMO-Nordic
 The folder ["create_forcing_for_NEMO"](create_forcing_for_NEMO/) contains a script system, which can be used to prepare forcing data for NEMO-Nordic (a regional ocean model).
 The scripts retrieve hourly data from MARS and mix analyses and forecasts.
 Then, the data is post-processed for the usage with NEMO-Nordic.
 For instance, relative humidity is transferred to specific humidity.
 At the end, the data is stored in netcdf-format as needed by NEMO.